VanDo1297/AgentProject/README.md

 ### `npm install`

 To install all package using on projects.
-Then
+Then run:

 ### `npm start`